Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

-Monolith to Microservices with Docker and AWS Fargate
+Monolith to Microservices with Docker and AWS EKS
 ====================================================

 Welcome to the Mythical Mysfits team!